hazelduan/webapp/README.md

     ```console
     flask shell
     ```
-Attention : need to be in frontend for memcache for flask need to find an app to run this command.
+Attention : need to be in frontend or memcache folder for flask need to find an app to run this command.

-2. rebuild table
+2. Rebuild table

     ```console
     from app import db